hotwired/stimulus-site/docs/handbook/06_working_with_external_resources.md

 }
 ```

-When the controller connects, we kick off a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) request to the URL specified in the element's `data-content-loader-url` attribute.
+When the controller connects, we kick off a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) request to the URL specified in the element's `data-content-loader-url-value` attribute.
 Then we load the returned HTML by assigning it to our element's `innerHTML` property.

 Open the network tab in your browser's developer console and reload the page.
 You'll see a request representing the initial page load, followed by our controller's subsequent request to `messages.html`.